-(b) Each polling place established pursuant to section 2 of this act, if any, a roster containing the registered voters eligible to vote in the county.
+(b) Each polling place established pursuant to section 2 or 72 of this act, if any, a roster containing the registered voters eligible to vote in the county !-

-(c) Each polling place designated pursuant to section 6.5 of this act, if any, a roster designated for electors who register to vote on the day of the election pursuant to that section.
+(c) Each polling place designated pursuant to section 6.5 of this act, if any, a roster designated for electors who register to vote on the day of the election pursuant to that section.] or city, respectively.